dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 * The `global::` qualification.
 * Importing components with aliased [`using`](/dotnet/csharp/language-reference/keywords/using-statement) statements.
 For example, `@using Foo = Bar` isn't supported.
 * Partially-qualified names.
-For example, you can't add `@using BlazorSample` to a component and then reference the `NavMenu` component (`Shared/NavMenu.razor`) with `<Shared.NavMenu></Shared.NavMenu>`.
+For example, you can't add `@using BlazorSample` to a component and then reference the `NavMenu` component in the app's `Shared` folder (`Shared/NavMenu.razor`) with `<Shared.NavMenu></Shared.NavMenu>`.

 ### Partial class support

-Razor components are generated as partial classes.
-Razor components are authored using either of the following approaches:
+Components are generated as partial classes and are authored using either of the following approaches:

 * C# code is defined in an [`@code`][1] block with HTML markup and Razor code in a single file.
-Blazor project templates define their Razor components using this approach.
+Blazor project templates define their components using this approach.
 * C# code is placed in a code-behind file defined as a partial class.

 The following example shows the default `Counter` component with an [`@code`][1] block in an app generated from a Blazor project template.
-HTML markup, Razor code, and C# code are in the same file:
+HTML markup, Razor code, and C# code are in the same file.
+This is the most common approach taken in component authoring.

 `Pages/Counter.razor`: